playbenny/benny_manual/docs/keyboard_shortcuts.md

 **ctrl-hover** your mouse over sliders to select an individual voice. **scroll+alt+shift** to tilt individual voice values around that voice.

 **alt click** - to return a slider to its default value (or to the value saved in your songfile).

+##PERSONALISING

+The shortcuts are all stored in keymap.json.
+If you press a key combination that isn't assigned then benny prints 'keycode 994' or similar to the max console.
+This number is what you need to swap into the relevent entry in this file if you want to change a keyboard mapping.